BPluribus/PluribusFund/README.md

 1. To have all specs running ans passing your computer must be configured with timezone.
 To set it on Mac OS:

 		$ sudo systemsetup -settimezone America/Sao_Paulo

+1. There are some deprecation warnings, don't worry with that.

+### Credits

+The first version of pluribusfund website was written by [Rafael Lima](http://rafael.adm.br)

 ## Catarse